 Make Spellcasters Less Common, Not Weaker

 A much more effective solution is to limit the number of spellcasters, both in the party and in the world.
-Consider that one of the most successful low-magic campaigns, DARK SUN, has few spellcasters outside the ranks of the Sorcerer Kings and their lieutenants, all of whom are widely feared for their arcane might.
+Consider that one of the most successful low-magic campaigns, Dark Sun, has few spellcasters outside the ranks of the Sorcerer Kings and their lieutenants, all of whom are widely feared for their arcane might.
+Players are discouraged from loading the party with spellcasters because it would negatively impact their ability to interact with various authorities.
 Magic hasn’t been limited in this setting, only magic users.

 Remember, as well, that this isn’t a story that happens to include the characters; it’s a story about the characters.
 They are expected to embrace all the different archetypes of the world, including magic.
 You wouldn’t have Lord of the Rings without Gandalf, after all.
 If you reduce magic to the point that nobody wants to use it, then you’ve failed to engage your players in a meaningful way and may want to reconsider your approach.

-As for how you intend to limit the number of spellcasters, consider the implications of the different options at your disposal on the story of your world.
+As for how you intend to limit the number of spellcasters, there are many different options available to you, each of which come with natural implications that you can use to form the plot of your story.
 If you make magic an innate gift, it can provide a natural support for themes of birthright and destiny.
 If you make magic a secret knowledge steeped in impenetrable tradition open only to a few of society’s elite, then you open up the possibility of engaging themes of social justice and disestablishmentarianism.

 Rethink Magic Items